Swazimodo/file-table/README.md

 ## TODO
 - Modal dialog should fade in and out
+- use a theme context to standardize styling
 - Localize all text in the app
 - Complete unit test coverage